tobyqin/testcube/README.md

 2. Install TestCube client to upload test results files. (*.xml)
 3. Review and analyze results from TestCube website.

-TestCube is built on Python, but it does not limit clients and users are Python-required.
+TestCube is built on Python, but it does not limit clients and users are Python-based.

 ### Project Links